-The people of Rome were also very fond of chariot racing.
+The Romans also liked chariot racing.
 There were four teams, greens, blues, reds and whites.
-Their supporters who often gambled on the outcomes of races treated the charioteers as heroes.
-However being a charioteer was dangerous and often ended in early death.
+The charioteers were treated as heroes.
+However being a charioteer was dangerous and could be fatal.

-In the Roman Empire larger towns also had an amphitheatre where 'sports' such as cock fighting were held and sometimes gladiators fought to the death.
-Some Roman towns also had theatres.
+In the Roman Empire larger towns also had an amphitheater where sports such as cock fighting were held and sometimes gladiators fought to the death.
+Some Roman towns also had theaters.

 Knights also took part in tournaments.
-These events drew large crowds of spectators.
 At them knights fought with wooden lances, swords or maces.
 This was called jousting.
 There were also tourneys (fights between teams).
 Tournaments often lasted four days.
 Two days were for jousting, one was for tourneys and one was for archery competitions.

 Golf is believed to be a corruption of a Dutch word 'kolve', which meant club.
 The Dutch played games with clubs in the Middle Ages but golf developed in Scotland in the 15th century.
 Meanwhile the first recorded bowling green was laid out in Southampton in the 13th century.

-The rich also enjoyed hunting.
-They went hunting deer with bows and arrows.
+The rich also went hunting deer with bows and arrows.
 After it was killed the deer was eaten.
 The rich also went hawking and falcons were trained to kill other birds.
 However in Tudor times rich people did not hunt foxes.

 The Tudors also liked wrestling and 'casting the bar', which was like shot-putting but with an iron bar.
-They also played billiards (but not snooker, which is a 19th century game).
+They also played billiards.

 Ordinary people played a rough version of football.
 There were no rules and the 'pitch' was often a large area including woods and even streams!
-It was a very rough game.
 Injuries like broken limbs were common.
 Furthermore cruel 'sports' like cockfighting and bear baiting were still popular.

 In Tudor times people learned to swim using bundles of bulrushes as floats.